 - 1. Critical and creative thinkers: investigating a problem case study to identify research questions and formulate hypotheses, using appropriately techniques to support problem solving, designing and implementation. - 2.
 Literate and effective communicator: communicating analysis ideas and results in written and verbal forms and presentation tools. - 3.
 Entrepreneurial: Having fundamental knowledge of the organization operations and issues, tackling problems resiliently and confidently both independently and in groups, reflecting and learning from own performance. - 4.
-Global in outlook and engaged in communities: Understand current industrial tools and techniques used within all aspects of software lifecycle, engaging in networking events, participating in competitions. - 5.
+Global in outlook and engaged in communities: Understand current software engineering market trends and implications, growth of technology used within the software industry, engaging in networking events, participating in competitions. - 5.
 Socially, ethically and environmentally aware: adhering to ethical code, making responsible use of data driven technologies, avoiding biased data collection and presentation. - 6.
 Prepare students for continued study at an advanced level, either in formal postgraduate study or as continued professional development.